 A: Yes!
 We cannot have a game without a referee and the children and the referee volunteers enjoy the game much more when we have full crew (a center referee and two assistant referees).

 Q: Who will answer my other questions?

-A: The best person to start with is the Referee Administrators, The Referee Administrators work closely with the Coach Administrator(s), Volunteer Advocate(s), and all members of the board to continually improve the AYSO training, programs, and experience.
-However, all members of the regional referee staff are happy to answer your questions.
+A: The best people to start with are the Referee Administrators.
+The Referee Administrators work closely with the Coach Administrator(s), Volunteer Advocate(s), and all members of the board to continually improve the AYSO training, programs, and experience.
+All members of the regional referee staff are happy to answer your questions.
 (See Contacts at the top of this page)